getgrav/grav-learn/pages/2/07.api/03.endpoints/04.users/_17.execute-user-row-action/api-endpoint.md

         - code: '401'
           description: 'Unauthorized'
         - code: '403'
-          description: 'Forbidden — caller lacks `api.users.read`, or the handler rejected this target'
+          description: 'Forbidden — caller lacks `api.users.read`, a non-super caller targets a super admin, or the handler rejected this target'
         - code: '404'
           description: 'Unknown username, or an action id the caller isn''t authorized for'
+        - code: '422'
+          description: 'No action `id` in the body'
 ---

 Post the `id` of a declared row action.
-The API loads the target account, confirms the caller may list users (`api.users.read`), and re-checks the action's own `authorize` — an unknown or unauthorized id is an indistinguishable `404`, so nothing leaks.
+The API confirms the caller may list users (`api.users.read`), loads the target account (only a super admin may act on a super admin account), and re-checks the action's own `authorize` — an unknown or unauthorized id is an indistinguishable `404`, so nothing leaks.
 It then fires `onApiUserListRowAction` with the resolved `username`; the handler must guard on `$event['plugin']`, re-authorize against the target, and set `$event['result']`.

 The result is normalized to a fixed shape: